 ** Update : Chef Henderson tried it and said “tastes great”

-- What other type of cooking do you do apart from Caribbean?
+What other types of cooking do you do apart from the Caribbean?

 “I love to do our sour and sweet potato pudding, the flavours are so intense and puts a smile on the face of the person eating.
 Love that soul food.”